benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 - Identify what emotion or mix of emotions is present
 - Accept it and embrace it.
 Greet it ("Hello Anxiety")
 - Thank the emotion for the opportunity to practice these skills
-- Forgive yourself for what caused this emotion to arise.
-(Don't beat yourself up)
+- Don't beat yourself up.
+If needed, forgive yourself for what caused this emotion to arise.
 - For anxiety/depression, let the thought pass by.
-Giving thought energy too it makes it worse.
-If needed, collect the thought so it can be addressed later.
+Giving thought energy to it makes it worse.
+If truly needed, collect repeated anxious thoughts so they can be addressed later.
+However, collecting the thoughts can be counterproductive.
 - For other emtions: identify why.
 Listen to any coincidental thoughts for clues if it's not clear.

 ## Emotions